 Skitourenguru displays the relevant information of the avalanche bulletin.
-If a route is located in the middle of two danger areas, the area with the higher danger level, respectively the more extended avalanche prone locations, is considered.
+If a route is located in the border zone of two danger areas, the area with the higher danger level, respectively the more extended avalanche prone locations, is displayed.
 These information fragments have the following two purposes:

 - 1. The information fragments make transparent which data has been used as input for the Skitourenguru algorithm. - 2.
-The information fragments can promote an active consideration of the avalanche bulletin content by the users.
+The information fragments are intended to encourage discussion of the content of the avalanche bulletin.

-A click on the date of the avalanche bulletin brings you to the original bulletin of the SLF.
+A click on the date of the avalanche bulletin brings you to the original bulletin.
 The original bulletin contains additional information regarding the snowpack and weather.

-In spring time situations, when SLF publishes two avalanche bulletins (one for the morning and one for the afternoon), a thermometer appears.

-This symbol indicates that the Skitourenguru Risk-Indicator was calculated based on the morning bulletin.
+In spring time situations, when the avalanche warning service publishes two avalanche bulletins (one for the morning and one for the afternoon), a corresponding remark appears.
+The remark indicates that the Skitourenguru Risk-Indicator was calculated based on the morning bulletin.
 Therefore, the Risk-Indicators are only valid for the morning hours.

 The key information of the avalanche bulletin is the danger level valid for a specific danger area.
-It is important that you are aware which factors influence the danger level:
+It is important that you understand the factors that make up the danger level.

 - 1. The snowpack stability, which is mainly defined by the firmness of the individual snow layers and the likelihood of a crack propagation. - 2.
 The likelihood of avalanche triggering, which is dependent on the snowpack stability and can be increased by human influence. - 3.
-The spatial dispersion of critical slope spots. - 4.
+The spatial dispersion of critical spots. - 4.
 The size and type of expected avalanches.

 Usually, the avalanche bulletin describes terrain features, which are especially dangerous (avalanche prone locations).
-In the example in Figure 3 the danger level "considerable" is especially applicable to elevations above 1800m and to all aspects.
+In the example in Figure 4 the danger level "considerable" is especially applicable to elevations above 2200m and to all aspects.
 It's a common practice to decrease the danger level in areas that are not explicitly mentioned.
 This rule of thumb has shown to be useful, but has exceptions like any rule.
 Skitourenguru applies it outside of transition areas.

-The danger description of the avalanche bulletin usually displays specific avalanche problems.
-The example in Figure 3 points to a new snow problem and a wind slab problem.
+The danger description of the avalanche bulletin usually describes the current avalanche problems.
+The example in Figure 4 especially points out a fresh snow problem and an old snow problem.
 While during the planning of a backcountry tour the main focus is on the danger level, in the single slopes attention shifts to the actual avalanche problems.
 However, in the single slopes you are challenged to correct and extend the avalanche bulletin with your own observations.

-3.4 Map
+3.4 Route

-Each route appears on the Swisstopo map on the right side with its risk profile.
-Sections with low risk are "green", with elevated risk "orange" and those with high risk are "red".
-You can see at a glance where the potential cruxes in regards to avalanches might be.
-You need to keep in mind that the Skitourenguru algorithm calculates the risk profile only based on terrain, danger level, avalanche prone locations and a word analysis of the descriptions in the avalanche bulletin.
-Further influencing factors cannot be considered.
+In the detailed view the colored route is shown on a topographic map.
+Sections with low risk are marked "green", with elevated risk "orange" and those with high risk are marked "red".
+You can see at a glance where the potential cruxes might be.
+You need to keep in mind that the Skitourenguru algorithm calculates the risk profile only based on terrain, danger level and avalanche prone locations.
 Thus, cruxes cannot be marked comprehensively.

-Apart from the selected route, you also see neighboring routes in case they are located in the same district.
-For technical reasons, it is only possible to show routes of one district at a time.
+Apart from the selected route, you also see neighboring routes.
 If you want to change to a different route, click on the respective triangle.
 The colored triangle is always located in the middle of the route (between start and end point of the route).
 If triangles for two different routes overlap, separate them by zooming in.

 The more familiar you get with Skitourenguru, the more information you will see.
-Especially interesting are the snow depth, the web-cams and the route corridors.
+Especially interesting are static cruxes, web-cams and route corridors.
 By clicking on the respective symbol, you find additional information.